MentoskaPraha/simple-create/README.md

 ## State of Project
 This modpack is relatively complete, but it's still in beta, because several mods cannot be added to the modpack due to stability reasons or the mods just being unfinished.
 This includes [Create Simulated](https://discord.gg/createaeronautics) and it's addons, [Distant Horizons](https://modrinth.com/mod/uCdwusMi) and [Concurrent Chunk Management Engine](https://modrinth.com/mod/VSNURh3q).
 Do note that we do currently use [Concurrent Chunk Management Engine](https://modrinth.com/mod/VSNURh3q), however only on the server side.
+Please also note that shaders cause rendering issues.

 ### 1.20.1
 As soon as all mods that are currently in use work for this version of Minecraft, we'll update.